geomarker-io/codec/codec.md

 ### Metadata

-A CSV file, on its own, cannot tell R (or other software) anything about its metadata including
+A CSV file, on its own, cannot tell R (or other software) anything about itself including:

-- metadata about the general dataset (e.g., title, description, version, file path)
+- information about the general dataset like its name, path, title, description, license, or a related URL
-- metadata about the formatting of the CSV file (e.g. delimiter, encoding, quoting)
+- information about the formatting of the CSV file needed to read it (e.g. delimiter, encoding, quoting)
+- how missing values are denoted
+- which, if any, columns are unique identifiers or can be used to link to other datasets
-- metadata about the columns in the dataset (i.e. "schema"; e.g., "this column is a factor and has possible levels x, y, and z")
+- information about the columns in the dataset like their name, title, type, format, and any constraints

 ### Achieve Data Harmonization Upstream of Storage